antrad1978/SentimentAnalysis/README.md

 # SentimentAnalysis
 A sample that shows real time sentiment analysis via Pyspark and NLTK.
-Data comes from a Kafka stream.
-A simple ASP.NET MVC Core 2 frontend sends data via Kafka.
+Sample uses Kafka for streaming from an ASP.NET MVC Core 2 app.